teja0504/demo-pro/README.md

 # demo-pro
-This is my first demo project which is going to be my start to this application.
+This is my first git repository.
+Learning about this application as a course.
 My name is teja